raindyok/BaSTFormater/README.md

 =====================

-By Dr. Cao Deng (dengcao@pubbiotech.com) & Dr. Fangluan Gao (Raindy@fafu.edu.cn), Email the author for any queries.
+By Dr. Cao Deng (dengcao@pubbiotech.com) & Dr. Fangluan Gao (Raindy@fafu.edu.cn), Email the authors for any queries.

 (1) About